Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

-An alternative approach to alleviate the cost of learning a complex environment model while still being adaptive to distal reward changes is using a successor representation \citep{Dayan1993SR}, which disentangles the state transitions from reward estimation by maintaining a state occupancy function $M(\cdot)$ for a given policy $\pi$.
+\paragraph{Successor Representation} Successor representation (SR) is an alternative approach to the model-based and model-free approach, where it disentangles the state transitions from reward estimation by maintaining a state occupancy function $M(\cdot)$ for a given policy $\pi$ \cite{Dayan1993SR}.

 where $\mathbbm{1}$ is the characteristic function.
-The state occupancy function captures the notion of environmental affordance, caching statistics relating to which future states are possible.
+The state occupancy function captures the notion of environmental affordance, caching statistics relating to which future states are possible from a given state.
 Similar to the Bellman equations, we can derive a recursive definition for the state occupancy function.

-Using the successor representation, we express the value function as the product between the state occupancy function and the reward function.

-This factorization provides a compact and structured representation of the model for efficient and adaptive learning in complex environments \citep{kulkarni2016deep}.
+This factorization provides a compact and structured representation of the model for efficient and adaptive learning in complex environments \cite{kulkarni2016deep}.
+Generally, SR methods alleviate the cost of learning a complex environment model while still being adaptive to distal reward changes, given the disentanglement of the reward function from the state transition.